Skip to main content

 How long will the lower leg numbness last?

 The duration of your symptoms will depend on the specific cause.
 For example, mechanical causes of lower leg numbness can have a range of causes from benign to severe.
 A compressive cause such as too-tight clothing will have a much faster resolution than a fracture or compressive tumor.
-Discuss your specific prognosis with your physician to get more detailed information for the duration of your symptoms.
+Discuss your specific prognosis with your physician to get more detailed information on the duration of your symptoms.

 Is lower leg numbness life-threatening?